Digests, Headnotes, and Key Numbers Research Guide

 Sixth Amendment to federal Constitution providing that in all criminal prosecutions the accused shall enjoy right to assistance of counsel for his defense is made obligatory on the states by the Fourteenth Amendment, and indigent defendant in criminal prosecution in state court has right to have counsel appointed for him.
 Betts v.
 Brady, 316 U.S. 455, 62 S.Ct 1252, overruled.
 U.S.C.A.Const.
 Amends, 6, 14.

-When writing the headnotes, the West editor gives each one a "headline," actually a broad topic, selected from a list of about 400 possibilities, for instance, "Landlord and Tenant," "Intoxicating Liquors," or "Automobiles."
-Finally, the editor will assign the headnote a specific sub-topic, such as "Injury to tenant or occupant."
-In West digests, this sub-topic is represented by a number called a key number.
-In the example above, within the topic "Constitutional Law," the key number for "Disadvantaged Persons, Counsel and Trial" is 268.2.
+When writing the headnotes, the West editor gives each one a "headline" (broad topic) selected from a list of about 450 possibilities.
+Some examples are "Landlord and Tenant," "Intoxicating Liquors," or "Automobiles."
+Finally, the editor will assign the headnote a specific subtopic, such as "Injury to tenant or occupant."
+In West digests, this subtopic is represented by a number called a key number.
+In the example above, within the topic "Constitutional Law," the key number for "Appointment of Counsel" is 4809.
 Each topic and key number combination represents a unique point of law.
-Key numbers are the same in all West digests for all jurisdictions.
-Therefore, to find Massachusetts cases on the same topic as the Supreme Court case above, you would use the same topic and key number, Constitutional Law 268.2.
+Key numbers are the same in all West digests for all jurisdictions; therefore, to find Massachusetts cases on the same topic as the Supreme Court case above, you would use the same topic and key number, Constitutional Law 4809.

 Step One: Finding a Key Number